TheBeachLab/myComputing/README.md

 You will see a number of serial ports `/dev/tntx`, make sure you give them permissions `sudo chmod 666 /dev/tnt*`

 For testing printers and other devices, just send to `/dev/null`

+## Polybar

+For displaying siji fonts `xfd -fa siji` check the glyph code and display with the code.
+For example `printf "\ue101"`

 ## Hardware